US Army soldier performing a 3-rep maximum deadlift, the strength event carried into the AFT (formerly ACFT) score chart

 The shift also changed how serious soldiers train.
 Meeting the ACFT standard requires programming that addresses multiple physical qualities simultaneously, not just running more miles and doing push-up circuits.
 Understanding what is tactical conditioning explains the training framework that underpins this multi-quality approach, and why the ACFT's design reflects a genuine operational performance philosophy rather than an administrative fitness standard.

-How to Train for the ACFT: Programming for All Six Events
+How to Train for the AFT: Programming for All Five Events

-Understanding the ACFT scorecard is one thing.
-Building the fitness to earn a strong score across all six events is something else entirely, and the second part is where most soldiers' preparation falls apart.
+Understanding the AFT scorecard is one thing.
+Building the fitness to earn a strong score across all five events is something else entirely, and the second part is where most soldiers' preparation falls apart.

-The ACFT rewards well-rounded tactical athletes, soldiers whose training intentionally spans strength, power, anaerobic capacity, and aerobic endurance simultaneously.
-This is why single-dimensional preparation produces lopsided scorecards: soldiers who only run will struggle to clear competitive points on the deadlift and Standing Power Throw, while soldiers who only lift heavy will lose ground on the 2-mile run and Sprint-Drag-Carry.
-The 600-point ceiling is reachable only by athletes who refuse to neglect any of the four qualities the test rewards.
+The AFT rewards well-rounded tactical athletes, soldiers whose training intentionally spans strength, anaerobic capacity, core stability, and aerobic endurance at once.
+This is why single-dimensional preparation produces lopsided scorecards: soldiers who only run will struggle to clear competitive points on the deadlift, while soldiers who only lift heavy will lose ground on the 2-mile run and Sprint-Drag-Carry.
+The 500-point ceiling is reachable only by athletes who refuse to neglect any of the qualities the test rewards.

 • Strength: Progressive deadlift training, hip hinge patterns, and posterior chain work for the MDL.